boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/custom-theme-embedding.md

     </body>
      ```

+    >**NOTE:** If you use hyphens in ID, your code may become more prone to errors and be harder to read while using Jquery.
+Instead, use underscores or camelCase if you are in control of the ID.

-3. In the body tag, you need to add the function to create BoldBI instance with following properties and call that function in the body using the `onload` attribute as follows.
+3. In the body tag, you need to add the function to create a BoldBI instance with the following properties, and call that function in the body using the `onload` attribute as follows.
 Also, call the `loadDashboard()` function.

     ### How to apply custom theme using appearance option